 Zones of Pulmonary Blood Flow

-A hydrostatic pressure gradient exists by virtue of gravity, from the apex of the lung to the base.
-This is about 23 mmHg (distributed as -15 mmHg from the level of the heart to the apex of the lung and +8 mmHg from the level of the heart to the base of the lung).
+A hydrostatic pressure gradient exists, by virtue of gravity, from the apex of the lung to the base: 23 mmHg (distributed as -15 mmHg from the level of the heart to the apex of the lung and +8 mmHg from the level of the heart to the base of the lung).
 This results in a 5-fold greater blood flow at the base of the lung as compared to the apex of the lung.
 Three zones of pulmonary blood flow can be delineated based on the pulmonary capillary pressure (Pcp)and the pulmonary alveolar air pressure (Ppac).

 Zone 1: The Pcp is always less than the Ppac here, and there is no blood flow in the pulmonary capillary bed during any phase of the cardiac cycle.
-Zone 1 circuits are not seen in the normal lung and are only seen in certain conditions, such as after massive blood loss or if a person is breathing against a positive airway pressure.
+Zone 1 circuits are not seen in the normal lung and are only seen in certain conditions, such as after massive blood loss or if a person is breathing against a positive airway pressure (PEEP).
+PEEP, in basic terms, overventilates the lung and increases alveolar pressures in order to improve alveolar ventilation in an unhealthy lung.

 Zone 2: Here the Pcp rises above the Ppac only during systolic blood flow, and so gas exchange occurs only during systole and not in diastole.
 Zone 2 blood flow is seen at the apices of the normal lung.

 Zone 3: Here the Pcp remains greater than the Ppac in all phases of the cardiac cycle, allowing for an efficient exchange of gases.
-At the time of exercise, the pulmonary blood flow increases and all parts of the lung receive zone 3 blood flow.
+At the time of exercise, the pulmonary blood flow increases and all Zone 3 lung converts to Zone 2.

-This is a peptide released by the left ventricular myocardium in response to elevated filling pressures and raised blood volumes and is a very sensitive and specific marker of the cardiogenic cause of pulmonary edema.
-High levels have been shown to strongly suggest a cardiogenic cause while low levels have been used to successfully rule out a cardiogenic cause; however intermediate values have little significance and require further investigation.
+This is a peptide released by the left ventricular myocardium in response to elevated filling pressures and blood volumes.
+It is a very sensitive and specific marker of cardiogenic edema.
+High levels of Pro-BNP strongly suggest a cardiogenic cause while low levels can effectively rule out a cardiogenic cause; however intermediate values have little significance and require further investigation.

-This is an invasive method of inserting a catheter from a peripheral access site to reach the pulmonary artery and ultimately evaluate the pulmonary capillary wedge pressure.
-A value greater than 18 mmHg has been shown to be highly suggestive of a cardiogenic cause of pulmonary edema (corresponding to raised left atrial pressures).
+This is an invasive tool used to evaluate the pulmonary capillary wedge pressure (PWP).
+It entails the insertion a catheter from a peripheral access site to the pulmonary artery.
+A value greater than 18 mmHg is highly suggestive of a cardiogenic cause of pulmonary edema as it corresponds to an elevated left atrial pressure.

 To understand the pathophysiology of pulmonary edema, it is essential to understand the starling forces operating to maintain a homeostatic flow across the pulmonary capillary bed.